 The award of participation incentive shall not depend upon the result of a wellness or health improvement activity or upon a member's health status.
 Rather, you can obtain these benefits simply by participating in a wellness or health improvement program that we offer you.
 Once you earn benefits, you can accept or decline them.
 We won't charge you for choosing to accept any benefits you earn.
-You can earn benefits as long as we offer wellness and health improvement programs and you participating in a program, you won't continue to earn these benefits.
+You can earn benefits as long as we offer wellness and health improvement programs and you participate in them.
+If we stop offering a wellness and health improvement program or you stop participating in a program, you won't continue to earn these benefits.
 We will let you know at least 60 days in advance before we stop offering these benefits.